Tom Clancy's The Division 2: Sequel and spin-offs

 As of September 2023, a sequel titled Tom Clancy's The Division 3 is in development with Julian Gerighty serving as the game's executive producer.
 Tom Clancy's The Division Heartland, a free-to-play spin-off, entered development in 2020 but was canceled in 2024.
-Tom Clancy's The Division Resurgence, a free-to-play game for Android and iOS, is expected be released in Ubisoft's 2025 fiscal year.
+Tom Clancy's The Division Resurgence, a free-to-play game for Android, iOS and Microsoft Windows, was released in 2026.